-Twenty-four-year-old violinist Evin Blomberg has won praise for her “virtuoso technique” and “commanding musical presence”.
+Twenty-five-year-old violinist Evin Blomberg has won praise for her “virtuoso technique” and “commanding musical presence”.
 At 13 years of age, Evin won 1st Prize at the Korea Times Competition in the United States, and she has continued to receive top prizes at international competitions ever since.
 Most recently, Evin received 4th Prize at the 2016 International Irving M. Klein String Competition, 2nd Prize at the Schmidbauer International Competition (Junior Division), and was also a competitor at the 8th International Fritz Kreisler Competition in Vienna, Austria.
 At the age of 15, Evin Blomberg was accepted into the studio of Robert Lipsett at The Colburn School Conservatory of Music, where she received a Bachelor of Music degree at the age of 19 and Artist Diploma two years later.
 Evin went on to study at the Manhattan School of Music as a student of Pinchas Zukerman, and received a Master of Music degree as a student in the Pinchas Zukerman Performance Program.

 In recent years, Evin has given solo performances throughout California, as well as in Weill Recital Hall at Carnegie Hall in New York, generously hosted by the Steinway Society and American Fine Arts Festival.
 She performed the Brahms Violin Concerto in D Major with the The Colburn Orchestra in Los Angeles, and has given recitals in Sierra Madre, Three Rivers, Malibu, and Beverly Hills.